Aszeal/Surfs_Up/README.md

 ### Month of December ###
+Based of the information provided below, I can conclude the following informaiton:
 1. The lowest temperature is 56 degrees fahrenheit.
 2. The highest temperature is 84 degrees fahrenheit.
 3. On average, the temperature is 71 degrees fahrenheit.